 Residents in the Discovery LLC will be required to:

-- Engage in a faculty-sponsored research project for at least 6 hours per week during the entire academic year.
+- Engage in a faculty-sponsored research project for at least 6 hours per week during the spring semester for freshmen and fall & spring for sophomores and above.
 Research may be taken for academic credit.
 Students who have a work-study award as part of their financial aid package, may choose to be paid for their research using that work-study award.

 - Access to Discovery Peer Advisor to discuss research experience and Discovery Study Groups